 The MIT CISR breaks the risks managed by information professionals into four categories: agility, accuracy, access, and availability.

 However, what happens in the event of a data breach?
 No servers go down, business operations are not interrupted, yet stocks tank and bottom lines are slashed.
-This is the power of reputational risk, the business impact of a cyber attack, and why risk quantification and risk management in the digital age is so difficult.
+This is the power of reputational risk and financial risk, the business impact of a cyber attack, and why risk quantification and risk project management in the digital age is so difficult.
 It has fallen on the information security organization to define the risk scenarios associated with a company when customers lose faith in a company’s ability to protect their information.

 Cyber Risk Models For Information Security

-While the need for concrete risk quantification has emerged, the landscape of risk assessment frameworks to quantify risk is still fragmented.
+While the need for concrete risk quantification has emerged, the landscape of risk assessment frameworks to quantify enterprise risk is still fragmented.
 It should be noted here that especially today, CISO’s and information security teams need to prioritize meaningful measurements over complexity or perceived value when it comes to a cyber risk management program.
 We’ll take a look at the most popular frameworks to date for risk quantification:

 FAIR Model: Factor Analysis of Information Risk (FAIR) Model is touted as “the only international standard quantitative model for cybersecurity and operational risk”.
 To date, the FAIR Model has been widely debated in the security community for its approach and ability for quantifying cyber risk in financial terms.
 With NIST adding FAIR as an informative reference to the wildly popular Cybersecurity Framework, though, the FAIR model has moved from obscurity to main business practice.